 So, you’ve downloaded, installed, and started using commercial software.
 After some time, you find out that this is not the best option for you!
 Maybe your needs have changed, or maybe your business has grown, or perhaps you didn’t know everything about the software before making the purchase.

 Tough luck!
 In most cases, you are stuck with what you got.
-You already paid for the software, and maybe you also have a contract that you can’t get into without paying a fee.
+You already paid for the software, and maybe you also have a contract you can’t get into without paying a fee.

 That will never become a problem when using Open Source Software.
 Don’t you like the software?
 There are always alternatives, and you can find the option that suits your exact needs, and you need not worry about a contract or a fee of any sort!